 I wish you the best Chris.
 Good luck.

-Today’s episode was focused on one email, but it was really all about relationships in general.
-Since I’ve been dumped by some really good women over the years, I’ve come to learn a lot about what it takes to deteriorate a relationship.
+This article was focused on one email, but it was really all about relationships in general.
+Since I’ve been dumped by some really kind and caring women over the years, I’ve come to learn a lot about what it takes to deteriorate a relationship.

-Those who were once my best friends, lovers and one that was even my wife, have come and gone.
+Those who were once my best friends, lovers and one who was even my wife have come and gone.
 To think of the valuable partnerships that I let slip through my fingers because of my unwillingness to change my behavior, or at least get the help I needed, is kind of sad.